-These expenditures will result in the installation of renewable energy technologies, some of which will be installed in agricultural operations located in disadvantaged and/or low-income communities, and could result in reduced criteria and toxic air pollutant emissions and other benefits.
+These expenditures shall result in the installation of onsite renewable energy technologies, some of which shall be installed in agricultural operations located in disadvantaged and/or low-income communities, and could result in reduced criteria and toxic air pollutant emissions and other benefits.

-All solicitations will provide preference points for projects located in and benefiting priority populations.
+All solicitations shall provide preference points for projects located in and benefiting priority populations.
 Applicants must describe their efforts to determine and meaningfully address common needs of priority populations.
-Preference points will be awarded based on whether the project meets the requirements indicated in CARB guidance, available at: www.arb.ca.gov/ccifundingguidelines.
+Preference points will be awarded based on whether the project meets the requirements indicated in CARB guidance, available at: https://ww2.arb.ca.gov/resources/documents/cci-quantification-benefits-and-reporting-materials.